dipu-malitha/ML-Projects/README.md

 - 👋 Hi, I’m @dipu-malitha
-- 👀 I’m interested in chemistry also  chemical engineering
+- 👀 I’m interested in Chemistry, also  Chemical Engineering
-- 🌱 I’m currently learning python code with chemistry
+- 🌱 I’m currently learning Python code with chemistry
-- 💞️ I’m looking to collaborate on anyother python
 - 📫 How to reach me : search on dipu-malitha

 <!---